Aldebaran1582/garment-size-conversion/README.md

 ### Methodology:
-#### My approach was based on trying to find out the starting locale size index after importing the siszing.csv to retrieve the equivalente target size value.
+#### My approach was based on trying to find out the starting locale size index to retrieve the equivalente target size value.